AtomicBlom/jtwirc/README.md

 ```
 This will make the Twirk instance build instances of your custom implementation of `SubscriberEvent`

-#Contribute
-If you find any issues, or have suggestions for features (which does not clutter the library), feel free to submit an [Issue](https://github.com/Gikkman/Java-Twirk/issues) or make a pull request.
-You can also reach me on [Twitter](twitter.com/gikkman) or on [Twitch](twitch.com/gikkman)

 #License
-This library is licensed under the [MIT License](https://tldrlegal.com/license/mit-license).
-If you use it, a link to this GitHub page is also greatly appriciated, if possible :)
+This library is a fork of https://github.com/Gikkman/Java-Twirk and is licensed under the [MIT License](https://tldrlegal.com/license/mit-license).